mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

 <p>
 You can create React component using pure function or using class syntax.
 Some people follows the convention of using class to create <a href="https://medium.com/@learnreact/container-components-c0e67432e005">container component</a> and pure function only for presentation component.
 However, with <a href="https://reactjs.org/docs/hooks-effect.html">React hook</a> in conjunction with <a href="https://redux.js.org" alt="redux">Redux</a> as state management, you can create container component as pure function.
 </p>
-<p>Here are some of the benefits of pure functional components:
+<p>Here are some of the benefits of pure functional component:
 <ol>
-  <li><b>Less boiler plate,</b> No constructor, no life cycles, simple function takes props as input and return JSX.</li>
+  <li><b>Less boiler plate,</b> No constructor, no life cycles, pure function takes props as input and return JSX.</li>
   <li><b>Testability</b>, As a function, same input will produces the same output.</li>
   <li><b>Interface</b>, Functional component interface can use destruct props to make inputs clear.</li>
   <li><b>Strategically</b>, The future of React is functional.
 Here is the real <a href="https://reasonml.github.io/docs/en/what-and-why">Reason</a> behind its creator strategic decision.